Putin is being protected from coronavirus around the clock, says Kremlin

 Peskov has previously declined to say whether Putin has been tested for coronavirus, but has said that the president's medical care is of an exceptionally high level.

 Putin on Wednesday was visiting Crimea, which Russia annexed from Ukraine in 2014.
-Journalists travelling with Putin on the trip were tested beforehand to prove they were not carriers of the virus.
+Journalists traveling with Putin on the trip were tested beforehand to prove they were not carriers of the virus.

 The Kremlin has also told journalists to stay away if they feel unwell.